-The Matchday 7 clash in Group A at the 2025 Ice Hockey World Championship between Finland and Slovenia will take place on May 15 at the Avicii Arena in Stockholm.
+The Matchday 7 encounter in Group A of the 2025 Ice Hockey World Championship between Finland and Slovenia will be held on May 15 at the Avicii Arena in Stockholm.
 Finland vs. Slovenia: prediction and betting odds, statistics.

 Finland

-Finland suffered their first defeat at the World Championship, losing 1-2 to Sweden in the previous match.
-The only goal for Finland was scored by Harri Pesonen seven minutes before the end of the third period.
-Notably, the team was almost twice outshot by their opponents.
-Finland currently has five points and occupies the fourth spot in the standings.
+Finland suffered their first defeat at the World Championship, losing their last match against Sweden 1-2.
+The team's only goal came seven minutes before the end of the third period, scored by Harri Pesonen.
+It's worth noting that the team was almost twice as inactive in shots compared to their opponent.
+Finland has five points and currently sits fifth in the standings.

-- Finland has scored at least four goals in regular time in their last four head-to-head meetings at the World Championship.
+- Finland has scored at least four goals in regular time in their last four head-to-head World Championship meetings.

-- The team has not won in regulation time in 6 out of their last 8 World Championship matches (2 draws, 4 losses).
+- The team has not won in regular time in 6 of their last 8 World Championship matches (2 draws, 4 losses).

-- At least seven goals have been scored in regular time in 3 of the last 4 head-to-head encounters at the World Championship.
+- At least seven goals have been scored in regular time in 3 of the last 4 head-to-head World Championship matches.

 Slovenia

 The recent defeat to Latvia marked Slovenia's third consecutive loss in the current World Championship (2-5).
-Slovenia opened the scoring in the 23rd minute, but their second goal came when they were already trailing by two goals.
-After three matches in the World Championship, the team has not earned any points and sits at the bottom of Group A, with the lowest scoring record (3 goals).
+Slovenia opened the scoring in the 23rd minute of the match, and their second goal came when they were already two goals behind.
+After three World Championship matches, the team has failed to earn any points and is at the bottom of the Group A table, with the lowest scoring rate in the tournament (3 goals).

-- No more than four goals were scored in regular time in 5 of Slovenia's last 6 official matches.
+- No more than four goals have been scored in regular time in 5 of Slovenia's last 6 official matches.

-- The team has not lost by more than three goals in 60 minutes in 5 of their last 6 official games.
+- The team has not lost by more than three goals in regular time in 5 of their last 6 official games.

 - Slovenia has not scored more than one goal in regular time in 6 of their last 9 official matches.